Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Problem formulation

 \subsection{Controller Error Analysis}

-This subsection analyses the approximation of the controller error $ \mu(t)$ (i.e. the difference between the NN controller and the ideal controller adopted in the reference closed-loop model).
-The objective of this analysis is to find a less conservative and better representative expression of $\mu(t)$ where we can extract and dissociate certain and uncertain quantities from $\mu(t)$.
-Then, this expression can be directly used in the dynamic error system (\ref{erroriqc}).
-To reach the objective mentioned above let us start by introducing the following lemma: \begin{lemma}[ Controller Error] Consider the dynamics of the error in (\ref{erroriqc}) and the bounded NN controller $\pi $, the approximation error $\mu(t)$ given in (\ref{erroriqc}) can be expressed as:
+This subsection analyses the controller error \(\mu(t)\) in (\ref{erroriqc-c}), (i.e., the difference between the NN controller and the ideal controller adopted in the reference closed-loop model).
+The objective of this analysis is to identify a less conservative and more accurately representative expression for \(\mu(t)\), from which we can extract and dissociate certain and uncertain quantities.
+Achieving this will allow us to directly use this refined expression in the dynamic error system as referenced in (\ref{erroriqc}).
+To reach the aforementioned objective, we start by introducing the following lemma: \begin{lemma}[Controller Error] Consider the dynamics of the error as defined in (\ref{erroriqc}) and Let \(c\) the trajectory lies on the curve \(\vartheta (\nu) = x + \nu(\hat{x}- x)\) for some \(\nu \in [0, 1]\) called the convex domain $\mathbb{Co}(x,\hat{x})$.
+The controllers error \(\mu(t)\), as given in (\ref{erroriqc-c}), can be expressed as: